Key Takeaways

 As a result, not all business owners acknowledged that this new money-making avenue also comes with fresh-faced exposures.
 If a business didn’t offer a delivery service before the pandemic, likely, their current insurance policy doesn’t cover any delivery service risks.

 HNOA is the appropriate protection for businesses launching a delivery service for the first time.
 Plus, many insurance carriers are forgiving the absence of delivery risk management standards.
 Others offer short-term policies to coincide with the pandemic’s duration.
-Several solutions are available.
+Several business insurance solutions are available.
 The key is to work with a seasoned insurance expert who knows what your business needs to thrive amid challenging times.

 Expanded Delivery Services